 Why Live in Hawthorne

-Hawthorne, a suburban neighborhood in Bloomington, features larger homes and lots compared to other areas in the city.
-Homes here average 3,696 square feet, with lot sizes just under half an acre.
-Housing options include townhouses, ranch-style homes, and traditional two-story homes, ranging from 3,000 to over 7,000 square feet.
-The neighborhood is predominantly occupied by older adults, with many homes being updated or sold at lower prices if they require work.
-The median home price is $481,500.
-For families, Benjamin Elementary School and Normal Community High School are highly rated.
-Local parks like Walt Bittner Park and Eagle View Park offer basketball courts and baseball fields, while trailheads on Longwood Lane and North 1900 East Road connect to the 37-mile Constitution Trail.
-Dining options include Biaggi’s Ristorante Italiano and Ancho & Agave on East Empire Street, with Crafted Coffee Brews nearby for coffee and boba tea.
-Shopping is convenient with stores like Kroger, Meijer, Target, and TJ Maxx on East College Avenue.
-Public transportation is accessible via Connect Transit, with the nearest bus stop about a mile west on Gill Street.
-Interstate 55, five miles north, connects residents to downtown Chicago, 134 miles away.
-Annual events such as Bruegala, the Doggie Easter Egg Hunt, and the Bloomington-Normal Jaycees Holiday Parade add to the community's vibrant atmosphere.
+Hawthorne, a suburban neighborhood in Bloomington, features larger homes compared to other areas in the city, averaging over 3,600 square feet with lot sizes just under half an acre.
+Housing options include townhouses, ranch-style homes and traditional two-story homes, with a median home price of around $481,500.
+The neighborhood is predominantly occupied by older adults, with many homes being updated or sold at lower prices.
+Children are zoned for Benjamin Elementary School and Normal Community High School.
+Local parks in the area include Walt Bittner Park and Eagle View Park, which offer basketball courts and baseball fields.
+Trailheads on Longwood Lane and North 1900 East Road connect to the 37-mile Constitution Trail.
+Nearby dining options include Biaggi’s Ristorante Italiano and Ancho & Agave on East Empire Street, with Crafted next door for coffee brews.
+Shopping is convenient with stores like Kroger, Meijer, Target and TJ Maxx on East College Avenue.
+Public transportation is accessible using the Connect Transit bus system, with the nearest stop about a mile west on Gill Street.
+Interstate 55, around 9 miles north, connects residents to downtown Chicago, 134 miles away.
+With downtown Bloomington closeby, residents can celebrate annual events such as Bruegala, the Doggie Easter Egg Hunt and the Bloomington-Normal Jaycees Holiday Parade.

 Frequently Asked Questions